vishal1023/challenge-vishal/Readme.md

 Of course in such setup new challenges arise quickly.
 One of the trade-offs we had to deal with is that when moving to microservices we lost the way the database deals with transactional operations.
 The other one is that the network adds a bit of latency here and there when we need to communicate over http rather than code.

 Now, none of these issues we will be fixing today.
-What we ought todo is a to build a feature where we need to show the list of the times where users tracked their work.
+What we ought todo is to build a feature where we need to show the list of the times where users tracked their work.
-We want to display the first 50 entries, sorted by the last name of the user who had logged the work time.
+We want to display the first 5 entries, sorted by the last name of the user who had logged the work time.

 ### Features
 As a User